Frank J. Veith, MD Philosophies to a Successful Career Path

 - Become an outstanding and committed educator and mentor.

-- Affiliate yourself with an academic institution which gives you an opportunity to shine and has a wealth of clinical material.
+- Affiliate yourself with an academic institution that gives you an opportunity to shine and has a wealth of clinical material.

 - Outwork your competition.